-The objective of the remuneration strategy at UNIQA is to ensure a proper balance between market trends, statutory and regulatory requirements, and the expectations of the shareholders and post holders.
-UNIQA's core principles in relation to remuneration include the following:
+The objective of the remuneration strategy at UNIQA is to ensure a balance between market trends, statutory and regulatory

-Internal fairness encompasses fair remuneration for employees within a unit/department based on the assessment of the job concerned and the individual characteristics of the person in the role.
+Internal fairness encompasses fair remuneration for employees within a unit/department on the basis of evaluation of the job concerned and individual characteristics.

-External competitiveness is reviewed using market salary benchmarks in order to ensure that remuneration packages at UNIQA help to attract suitably skilled and qualified people to the company, to motivate them and to retain them over the long term.
+External competitiveness is reviewed using external salary benchmarks in order to ensure that UNIQA remuneration packages help to attract suitably skilled and qualified people to the company, to motivate them and to retain them over the long term.